pdmnyberg/work-utils/presentations/src/scrum-master-things.md

 # Sprintly things
 - Sprint Retro
-    - Create a new board
+    - Create a new board: https://retrotool.io
     - Start the meeting
     - Save the result from the board